-Note, most dvd’s sold are copies and the designer goods are all copies, albeit some are reasonable quality.
+Note, many items sold are copies and the designer goods are all copies, albeit some are reasonable quality.
 But there are also plenty of local handmade goods and crafts, such as batik clothing, jewellery and earthenware for sale, which support local industry.

 6. Penang Hill

 One of the main attractions here is Penang Hill, Bukit Bendera, which is more than 800 metres above sea level, located about 9km from the capital, Georgetown.
 It is popular not only for the great panoramic view it offers, but also for the cooler temperature at the higher altitude, which is a much-welcomed relief from the heat and humidity down below.
 Another great reason to venture up there, in my opinion.

 There are food vendors up the top, a playground and a Hindu Temple dating from the 1800s to see which is situated on top of a hillock, another small hill (sorry, you have to walk up this one).

 Located in Teluk Bahang, the farm hosts around 4,000 butterflies and other insects, with waterfalls, ponds and caves in this 8 hectare garden.
 It is also well known for increasing awareness of conservation issues regarding rainforests.